SDLE MCQ

 Category: Orthodontics

-4) A patient complains of diffuse redness and pain in the left buccal mucosa 6 weeks after orthodontic installation.
+4) A patient has an ulcer at the end of the buccal mucosa due to orthodontic treatment.
 What is the most likely cause?

 130 / 200